• Understanding Depression: Focusing on Your Circle of Control

 Having meals together is an evidenced based way to build family relationships.
 Dinner time together with no electronics.
 Another evidence-based practice is setting aside a few hours every week to do a activity together as a family.
 Start now.
 Set an example and eat and have fun with your family.

-Finding the Right Mental Health Counselor for Me
+Finding the Right Mental Health Therapist for Me

 Maybe you finally feel it is time or maybe you had a recent traumatic experience.
 You have a specific problem, and you need help to resolve it.
 Your peers or family are saying you should get some help.

-Regardless of the reason…it’s time to find the right mental health counselor.
+Regardless of the reason…it’s time to find the right mental health therapist.

 Who?